ElDubsNZ/Law/New Zealand/Hansard/Guide.md

 # Call of the Speaker

-A member who is said to "Have the call of the speaker", i.e. the Speaker of the House has called upon them to make a speech will have their name in bold.
+A member who is said to "Have the call of the speaker", i.e. the Speaker of the House has called upon them to make a speech will have their name in capital letters.

-**John Smith (Electorate):**
+**JOHN SMITH (Electorate):**

-An interjecter, or member with a point of order, or anyone else without the call of the Speaker will have their name in bold *and* italics.
+An interjecter, or member with a point of order, or anyone else without the call of the Speaker will have their name in standard title case.

-***An Hon.
-Member:***
+**An Hon.
+Member:**

-The Speaker's name is always just bold, as they always have the right to Speak.
+The Speaker's name is always in caps, as they always have the right to Speak.

-**The Speaker:**

-This is different from regular Hansard where the MP with the call of the Speaker will be identified in all caps.
-JOHN SMITH (Electorate):

-However this is not as easily parsable in a digital format as two or three asterisks in a row.
+**THE SPEAKER:**

 # Votes